 Physical Symptoms

 Autistic burnout often brings intense physical fatigue that no amount of sleep seems to fix.
-Getting out of bed, preparing food, or handling daily tasks can feel impossible.
-Many people experience an overwhelming need for rest, yet true recovery feels out of reach.
+Getting out of bed, making food, or handling daily tasks can feel impossible.
+Many people feel an overwhelming need for rest, yet true recovery stays out of reach.

 - Headaches and muscle tension